gunnarnl/pandoc-stuff/README.md

         1. <#sublabel1> This is a subexample.
         2. <#sublabel2> This is a second subexample.

+    References to examples can be made with <&label>.

 ## Templates
 .yaml files are metadata, header-\*.tex files are the header info for .tex/.pdf conversion.